CCCU International Student Guide 2022

 Living costs can include (this is not an exhaustive list):

-You need to figure out how much you'll need for your living costs, and how you will fund this.
+You need to work out how much you'll need for your living costs, and how you will fund this.

 Additional costs can include (but aren't limited to):